mlcommons/inference/vision/classification_and_detection/README_cm_retinanet.md

 # Retinanet

-On edge category Retinanet has Offline, SingleStream and MultiStream scenarios and in datacenter category it has Offline and Server scenarios.
+In the edge category Retinanet has Offline, SingleStream, and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
 The below commands are assuming an edge category system.

 ## Run Command

-### One liner to do an end to end submission using the reference implementation
+### One liner to do an end-to-end submission using the reference implementation

+The below command will automatically preprocess the dataset for a given backend, builds the loadgen, runs the inference for all the required scenarios and modes, and generate a submission folder out of the produced results.

 ** Please adjust the `target_qps` value as per your system performance to get a valid submission